 Top tips: Creating your Ideas and Pioneers video application

-Here’s some top tips for creating your video.
+Here are our top tips for creating your video.

 - Start with an opening statement that grabs attention and explains who you are and what is special about you and your idea (don’t forget to include your name and the name of your idea!)